ngworker/lumberjack-applicationinsights-driver/README.md

 TODO: Update the features of this driver

-- ✅ Logs to custom log store
+- ✅ Logs to Azure Application Insights log store
 - ✅ Unit test coverage
-- ✅ Custom Logger
+- ✅ Prints your DEBUG, WARNING and CRITICAL logs to console
 - ✅ Follows Lumberjack Best Practices guide

 ## Table of Contents